Saltash Sailing Club has plenty to offer the yacht racing fraternity in the South West of England.

 The Plymouth to Fowey Race organised in conjunction with the Plym Yacht Club as part of the PPSA Ullmans Plymouth Yacht Series.
 This takes place over a weekend in early June.

-An pursuit race for the Commodores Cup.
+Match racing for the Commodores Cup.

 The Saltash Sailing Club Autumn Series – a series of races run on a Sunday mornings from September to October within the Tamar river.